There is a piece of me that is missing. Anyone who has lost their mom can identify with the feeling.

 My mom and I had a strained relationship in high school but we really grew in friendship once I left for college. (my messy room was no longer a point of contention) While away at school, the distance ironically brought us closer together as we got to share our hearts over phone calls.
 We communicated our love to each other differently and sometimes that left each of us with hurts.
 Our misunderstandings showed the way we were wired differently and yet the longer she has been gone, the more things I am finding in common with her.

-I do understand the ups and downs and complaints for dealing with family members and it does not offend me to hear others venting about their relationships.
+I do understand the ups and downs and complaints about dealing with family members and it does not offend me to hear others venting about their relationships.

 I guess this is just a reminder of what you already know….To try to love your mom as best as you can while she is still here.